nicolelcarvalho/Liri-Node-App/README.md

 # Liri-Node-App
-Week 6 (LIRI Bot) Assignment
+Week 6 - LIRI Bot Assignment

 Created during Week 6 of Rutgers Coding Bootcamp.
-The challenge was to use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in command through Language vs Speech.
-LIRI is a command line node app that takes in parameters and returns data based on one of four commands:
+The challenge was to use Node JS to create a LIRI bot, like iPhone's SIRI.
+However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
+LIRI is a command line node app that takes in parameters and gives you back data based on one of four commands:

   * `my-tweets`